 Research implicating tongue tie with difficulties in breastfeeding suggests a broad span; anywhere from 25-60% incidence of breastfeeding associated difficulties such as: failure to thrive, maternal nipple damage, maternal breast pain, poor milk supply as well as difficulty latching and refusing the breast.
 Some studies have shown that for every day of maternal pain during the first three weeks of breastfeeding, there is a 10-26% risk of stopping breastfeeding.
 However, difficulties with breastfeeding alone should not be the only concern in order to consider evaluating a baby for TOTS and for possible intervention.

 In one study, tongue tie was associated with the displacement of the epiglottis and larynx.
 INfants with this disorder were known to have difficulty breathing.
-These infants’s arterial oxygen percent saturation levels were measured during three different times; asleep suckkling and awake.
-The results showed that their SaO2 was unstable and slightly low; symptons similar to those observed in victims of sudden infant death syndrome (SIDS) befre their death.
+These infants’ arterial oxygen percent saturation levels were measured during three different times; asleep suckling and awake.
+The results showed that their SaO2 was unstable and slightly low, symptoms similar to those observed in victims of sudden infant death syndrome (SIDS) before their death.
 Unstable or low SaO2 levels may also lead to neurological and developmental issues in children.

 In the case of an upper lip tie (ULT), the baby may not be able to obtain a proper latch or seal on the breast.
 A successful latch occurs when the baby is able to flair their upper lip and take both the areola and the nipple in their mouth.
 This may lead to a poor seal and swallowing excessive amounts of air during feeding.
-THe air in the baby”s belly can then lead to symptoms of colic or reflux and unncessary mediacations may be prescribed.
-Lip ties can also hold mother’s milk on the front surface of the upper front teeth during night time at-will feeding, leading to dental decay.
+THe air in the baby’s belly can then lead to symptoms of colic or reflux and unnecessary medications may be prescribed.
+Lip ties can also hold mother’s milk on the front surface of the upper front teeth during nighttime at-will feeding, leading to dental decay.